Skip to content Skip to footer

-Faced with the housing crisis and growing office vacancies, the transformation of business premises into housing is emerging as a pragmatic solution.
+Faced with the housing crisis and growing office vacancies, converting business premises into housing is a pragmatic solution.

-Until recently, the legal regime of co-ownership was a major hindrance due to the requirement for a unanimous vote of co-owners.
+Until recently, the legal system governing co-ownership was a major obstacle, requiring a unanimous vote by the co-owners.

-The law of June 16, 2025 changes the situation by modifying the majority rules applicable to change-of-use decisions at a general meeting.
+The law of June 16, 2025 changes the situation by modifying the majority rules applicable to change-of-use decisions at general meetings.

 Change of use made easier at last

-This rule was often dhibitive, blocking reallocation projects, even in the event of prolonged vacancy.
+This rule was often prohibitive, blocking redevelopment projects, even in the event of prolonged vacancy.

-From now on, conversion may be authorized by the simple majority provided for in article 24 of the same law.
+Henceforth, conversion may be authorized by the simple majority stipulated in article 24 of the same law.

-This is the smallest majority in collective decisions in co-ownership.
+This is the smallest majority for collective decisions in co-ownership.

 This legislative change aims to unblock frozen situations, while maintaining minimal control by the general meeting of co-owners.